By: Author John Cunningham. Published: 2019/01/23 at 12:37 pm

-Turn off the fuel tap (if fitted), if not use a grips to gently squeeze fuel line.
+Gas “Off” – Turn off the fuel tap (if fitted); if not, use grips to gently squeeze the fuel line.

 If your gas is old, drain the tank.
-Remove an easy to access gas line or drain out through gas bowl.
+Remove any easy-to-access gas line or drain out through the gas bowl.

-The fuel bowl lives behind the air filter.
-It will be fixed to the carburettor by one bolt, usually.
+Remove – The fuel bowl lives behind the air filter.
+It will be fixed to the carburetor by one bolt, usually.

-Honda fit a handy drain bolt, which allows you drain the bowl without removing.
+Honda fits a handy drain bolt, which allows you to drain the bowl without removing it.
 Nice!

-Not all mowers have this fuel feed bolt.
+Not all mowers have this setup.
 If you have, be sure to clean it.
 I pluck a wire strand from a wire brush to clean the bolt fuel feed hole.

-Turn the fuel tap on.
-Now with the fuel bowl removed check fuel flow.
-A good flow should be seen when the float is in the dropped position.
+Flow – Turn the fuel tap on.
+Now with the fuel bowl removed, check the fuel flow.
+A good flow should be seen when the float is dropped.

 No flow when the float is in the up position.

-Clean and refit the bowl, take care to seat it correctly.
+Clean – Clean and refit the bowl; seat it correctly.

-The seal not seen in this picture will usually stay on the the carburettor, sometimes it will come off with the bowl.
+The seal not seen in this picture usually stays on the carburetor; sometimes, it comes off with the bowl.

-If your fuel is fresh turn it on, fit the plug wire and give it her a try.
+Fresh Gas – If your fuel is fresh, turn it on, fit the plug wire and give it a try.

-If your mower still runs poorly – Clean carburettor.
+If your mower still runs poorly – Clean carburetor.